Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Portrait

-- Find the description of the heroes in the text;
+– Find a description of the heroes in the text;

-- What character traits of the heroes do we learn from the description of their appearance?
+– What character traits of heroes do we learn from their appearance descriptions?

 Zhilin is daring, brave, courageous.